Networks-it-uc3m/L2S-M/additional-info/development.md

     └── switch
 ```
 In the L2S-M/src directory you will find the source code of each component, which is used to build the images in L2S-M/build.
+In L2S-M/build/README.md there is a guide of how to use the Dockerfiles and build the docker images referencing the code in L2S-M/src.
+A script has been made to ease this task.
+In L2S-M/deployment/custom-installation there is a guide on how to install each component in kubernetes, that will enable the developing of specific parts of L2S-M

 ## Prerequisites